kihuni/Python-Django/django/README.md

 - its a python web framework

-- To start django prject, run `django-admin startproject nameOfYourProject`
+- To start django project, run `django-admin startproject nameOfYourProject`